BonzaiThePenguin/WikiSort/Chapter 3: In-Place.md

     [              A                  ][                   B               ]

-We instead think of it like this:
+We think of it like this:

     1. break A into evenly sized blocks
     [ A ][ A ][ A ][ A ][ A ][ A ][ A ][                   B               ]